bpaquet/node-logstash/docs/filters/geoip.md

 The recommended mode is ``node-maxmind``.

 To enable it, just type

     node-logstash config:set MAXMIND_DB_DIR=/var/db/node-logstash/maxmind
     node-logstash run node_modules/.bin/maxmind-geolite-mirror
     service node-logstash restart

 The geoip plugin will use the env var ``MAXMIND_DB_DIR`` be auto configured (the ``maxmind_dir``is not needed.).

-To refresh automaticaly the database, just a weekly cron
+To refresh the database, just add a weekly cron

     2 2 0 * * node-logstash run node_modules/.bin/maxmind-geolite-mirror